pyglet/pyglet/doc/programming_guide/windowing.rst

     window.set_minimum_size(320, 200)
     window.set_maximum_size(1024, 768)

-The window can also be resized programatically (even if the window is not user-resizable) with the :py:meth:`~pyglet.window.Window.set_size` method::
+The window can also be resized programmatically (even if the window is not user-resizable) with the :py:meth:`~pyglet.window.Window.set_size` method::

     window.set_size(1280, 720)